-What is Hypothyroidism?
+What Is Hypothyroidism?

-Causes of Hypothyroidism?
+Causes of Hypothyroidism

 - If the thyroid gland gets infected or inflamed (thyroiditis), it can leak its hormones into the bloodstream.
 This causes hyperthyroidism, which can turn into hypothyroidism after a few months.

-- When you are too stressed, your adrenal glands get activated and in turn, produce a hormone called cortisol in excess.
+- When you are too stressed, your adrenal glands get activated and produce a hormone called cortisol in excess.
 Cortisol interferes with the normal production of the thyroid hormone and may be a cause of hypothyroidism.

 - Exposure to heavy metals like mercury can also trigger hypothyroidism.